On a general Kac-Rice formula for the measure of a level set: Examples

-In particular, if $\P \{\Delta(Y) =0\} =0 $, the distribution of $U $is absolutely continuous, with density given by the formula above. \end{lem} The proof of this lemma is given in the appendix.
+In particular, if $\P \{\Delta(Y) =0\} =0 $, then the distribution of $U$ is absolutely continuous, with density given by the formula above. \end{lem} The proof of this lemma is provided in the appendix.

-Note that if $ f$ is $ C^{D-d+1}$, the Morse-Sard theorem (see Hirsch \cite{Hirsch}, for example) implies that $I_U$ has zero Lebesgue measure. \begin{lem} [Continuity of integrals on the level set] Let $K$ be a compact set of $ \R^D $, $H : K \to \R^d$, $D\geq d$, a $C^1$ function and $g : \R^D \to \R^d$ a continuous function.
-Let $W$ be an open set of $\R^d$.
+Note that if $ f$ is $ C^{D-d+1}$, the Morse-Sard theorem (see Hirsch \cite{Hirsch}, for example) implies that $I_U$ has zero Lebesgue measure. \begin{lem} [Continuity of integrals on the level set] Let $K$ be a compact set in $ \R^D $, and let $H : K \to \R^d$, $D\geq d$ be a $C^1$ function.
+Let $g : \R^D \to \R^d$ be a continuous function, and let $W$ be an open set in $\R^d$.
 Suppose that for every $y \in W$

-where $ H^{-1}(y) := \{t \in K : H(t) = y\} $.
+where $ H^{-1}(y) := \{x \in K : H(x) = y\} $.

 Then,

 \end{lem} For the proof, see Caba\~{n}a \cite{cabana-web}.